 Don't Force Patients Off Opioids Abruptly, New Guidelines Say, Warning Of Severe Risks

 There's no doubt that opioids have been massively overprescribed in U.S. In the haste to address the epidemic, there's been pressure on doctors to reduce prescriptions of these drugs — and in fact prescriptions are declining.
-But along the way, some chronic pain patients have been forced to rapidly taper or discontinue the drugs all together.
+But along the way, some chronic pain patients have been forced to rapidly taper or discontinue the drugs altogether.

 Now, the U.S. Department of Health and Human Services has a new message for doctors: Abrupt changes to a patient's opioid prescription could harm them.